About ad position and Ad Rank

-- The Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show in a particular ad position.
+- The Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show.

 - The context of the person’s search - With the ad auction, context matters.
 When calculating Ad Rank, we look at the search terms the person has entered, the person’s location at the time of the search, the type of device they’re using (e.g., mobile or desktop), the time of the search, the nature of the search terms, other ads and search results that show on the page, and other user signals and attributes.

 - The expected impact from your ad extensions and other ad formats - When you create your ad, you have the option to add additional information to your ad, such as a phone number, or more links to specific pages on your site.
 These are called ad extensions.
 Google Ads estimates how extensions and other ad formats you use will impact your ad's performance.

 Assume five advertisers are competing for a maximum of four ad positions above search results on the Google search results page.
 The respective Ad Rank of each of the advertisers is, say, 80, 50, 30, 10, and 5.